gootieno/theBluePrint/README.md

 Get ready to dive into the world of car building, documentation, and community.
 Join theBluePrint and turn your dream car into a reality!

 Feel free to explore our features and start documenting your projects.
-If you have any questions or need assistance along the way, our team is here to help.
+If you have any questions or need assistance along the way, I am here to help.

 Happy building and happy driving!